Samira1462/user-device-management/README.md

 The project uses the following technologies:

 - **SpringBoot**: A popular Java framework for building web applications and RESTful services.
-- **Kotlin**: A statically-typed programming language that runs on the Java Virtual Machine (JVM) and is fully interoperable with Java.
+- **Kotlin**: A statically typed programming language that runs on the Java Virtual Machine (JVM) and is fully interoperable with Java.
 - **H2 Database**: An in-memory relational database, suitable for development and testing purposes.

 ## Getting Started